-Motion Motion Responsible Officer Responsible Cabinet Member Actions no. 1 The Council recognises that in 18 months' time that responsibility for the regeneration of Northampton Town Centre will Economic Growth and Cllr Tim Hadland Northampton Forward, a group made up of leading representatives from NBC, NCC, SEMLEP, UoN, Royal and Derngate, Northampton Town Centre BID, Northamptonshire Chamber, pass to the newly formed Unitary Authority.
-Regeneration Manager Northants Police, Legal and General, and Trickers was set up in January to guide the work being undertaken to regenerate Northampton Town Centre.
-A cross Party Group has been formed which forms a sub group of Northampton Forward in order to feed in to the plans and allow for a wide range of views to be considered as the programme develops.
-The Council also recognises that delays implementing regeneration projects in Northampton may occur if the new authority , does not have a clear understanding of the stakeholders' vision for Northampton.
+Motion Motion Responsible Officer Responsible Cabinet Member Actions no. 1 The Council recognises that in 18 months' time that responsibility for the regeneration of Northampton Town Centre will pass to the newly formed Unitary Authority.
+The Council also recognises that delays implementing regeneration projects in Northampton may occur if the new authority does not have a clear understanding of the stakeholders' vision for Northampton.
 Building on the good work of the Business Improvement District and its recent consultation, as well as the work of others, this council agrees to set up a cross party working group, working with a wide range of stakeholders and interested parties to produce a "Peoples Plan for Northampton" to enable the new Unitary Council to prioritise projects in its first year.
 This Council requests that the working group produces its report by September 2019.
-Countri requests that the working group produces its report by September 2015.
+Regeneration Manager Northampton Forward, a group made up of leading representatives from NBC, NCC, SEMLEP, UoN, Royal and Derngate, Northampton Town Centre BID, Northamptonshire Chamber, Northants Police, Legal and General, and Trickers was set up in January to guide the work being undertaken to regenerate Northampton Town Centre.
+A cross Party Group has been formed which forms a sub group of Northampton Forward in order to feed in to the plans and allow for a wide range of views to be considered as the programme develops.